-3.1.1 Storage Architecture
+5.1.1 Storage Architecture

-The PowerEdge R730xd server and Dell Storage MD1400 support multiple drives.
+The PowerEdge R730xd server supports multiple internal drives.
 A RAID controller can be used to create RAID disks by using the internal drives.
 The disk mirroring (RAID 1) configuration protects the application data from disk failures.
 When a PowerEdge R730xd server is configured with 16 LFF drives, seven RAID 1 disks can be used to store copies of Exchange databases.
 These RAID 1 disks can be created by using 12 disks in the front bay and 2 disks in the internal drive tray.
 The remaining two drives in the internal drive tray can be used as Exchange restore LUN and hot spare for the RAID disks.
 The rear-accessible 2.5-inch drives can be configured as a RAID 1 disk and used for deploying operating system.
+Figure 4 illustrates this configuration.